Visiting Iceland in February | The Ultimate Guide

 Glacier hiking is one of the most exciting experiences in Iceland

-Those who heartily embrace the cold will find many things to enjoy during an Icelandic February.
-Northern lights hunting is only possible during winter, and activities like ice caving in the Vatnajökull glacier are most popular at this time.
+If you embrace the cold, you will find many things to enjoy during an Icelandic February.
+Northern lights hunting is only possible during winter, and activities like ice caving in the Vatnajokull Glacier are most popular at this time.

-Others, like snorkeling in the Silfra fissure, develop a magical new charm in the snow and ice.
+Others, like snorkeling in the Silfra Fissure, take on a magical charm in the snow and ice.
 Here are our recommendations for things to do in Iceland in February.

 The Northern Lights over Buðir on the Snæfellsnes Peninsula.

-One of the best things to do in Iceland in February is to marvel at the captivating aurora borealis in the cold night sky!
-In fact, the vast majority of travelers coming to Iceland throughout winter are likely coming to see the northern lights.
+One of the best things to do in Iceland in February is to marvel at the captivating aurora borealis in the cold night sky.
+Many travelers coming to Iceland in winter are here to see the northern lights.

-That's because there's reduced cloud cover and dark skies this time of year — the two magical ingredients to a northern lights hunt are clear skies and strong solar activity.
-The best spots to see them are outside of Reykjavik, as the light pollution in the city will compromise how bright the northern lights are.
-You can easily leave the city on tour, such as this affordable northern lights bus tour or this more unique northern lights cruise.
+There is reduced cloud cover and dark skies this time of year.
+The two key ingredients to a northern lights hunt are clear skies and strong solar activity.
+The best spots to see them are outside Reykjavik, as city light pollution reduces brightness.
+You can easily leave the city on a tour, such as this affordable northern lights bus tour or this unique northern lights cruise.

 Northern lights in February are very visible in Iceland

-If you book a northern lights tour, it's best to take it as soon as you get to Iceland instead of waiting.
-The aurora borealis is unpredictable, so most operators will take you on a guided tour another time if you don't see the lights on the first attempt.
+If you book a northern lights tour, take it as soon as you arrive instead of waiting.
+The aurora borealis is unpredictable, and most operators will take you again if you don't see the lights on the first attempt.

-Another reason to try to see the northern lights early during your trip is that the tours can also be canceled if the forecast predicts cloudy skies and low intensity.
-You'll want as many chances as possible to see the northern lights.
-As a result, it's in your best interest to make time and be flexible if you don't see them the first time.
+Tours can also be canceled if the forecast predicts cloudy skies and low intensity.
+You'll want as many chances as possible to see the northern lights, so be flexible if you don't see them the first time.

 The Northern Lights over Þingvellir National Park, a site on the Golden Circle.

-If you go hunting for the northern lights by yourself, check out the aurora forecast (anything above a 3 is considered worth setting out for) and the cloud cover forecast for the area.
+If you go hunting for the northern lights by yourself, check the aurora forecast (anything above a 3 is worth setting out for) and the cloud cover forecast for the area.

-If you're into photography, it's also worth making sure you have the right equipment and understand the correct settings for photographing the aurora borealis.
-Usually, the main requirement is staying patient while you wait.
+If you're into photography, make sure you have the right equipment and settings for photographing the aurora borealis.
+Patience is essential.

-If you want to maximize your chances, you can also book northern lights hotels for your stay.
-These accommodations are located in good viewing areas among nature.
-However, you will need to rent a car, as they're generally outside city limits.
+If you want to maximize your chances, you can book northern lights hotels for your stay.
+These accommodations are in good viewing areas in nature.
+You will need to rent a car, as they are generally outside city limits.

 Ice Caving in Iceland in February